What type of content do you primarily create?

 “From our State of Video Report, we've found that the sweet spot for an ideal video length is somewhere between 3–5 minutes where your audience is engaging with videos on average 47% of the time.
 It does vary based on the type of videos you're creating and the audience consuming those videos.
 For videos between 5–30 minutes long, we do see an engagement average of 38%.”

-“When uploading and publishing video, some of the things you want to consider are accessibility and captions.
-Accessibility is an important but often overlooked part of the video production and hosting process—but it doesn’t have to be.
-Enabling captions for your videos will help make your content more accessible to a wider audience.”
+"When uploading and publishing video, some of the things you want to consider are accessibility and captions.
+Accessibility is an important but often overlooked part of the video production and hosting process—but it doesn't have to be.
+Enabling captions for your videos will help make your content more accessible to a wider audience, improve SEO by providing more indexable text, and accommodate viewers watching with the sound off."

 “You'll also want to consider customizing your player color to be high contrast as well as an on-brand color.
 You'd be surprised, but our customers most commonly use neutral colors like black, white, and shades of gray for their video player.”

-The easiest way to embed videos on websites
+The easiest way to embed videos on your website

 Descript offers a complete solution for editing, managing and embedding video content on your website and beyond.
 You can upload, edit, and embed videos with a full-featured video player that includes searchable transcripts, timestamped comments, and user permissions.